Werewolf Shadow DVD Review

 - TV Spot

-I enjoyed the interview immensly.
+I enjoyed the interview immensely.
 It's about 15 minutes long and subtitled, but a pretty informative interview.
-Paul Nashy is a pretty interesting guy.
+Paul Naschy is a pretty interesting guy.

 The poster gallery is very cool too.
 There are quite a few posters to go through.

 Want to comment on this review?
 You can leave one below or head over to the HorrorTalk Review Forum.